AlejandraLLI/Cloud_Engineering_Project/README.md

 - Model Evaluation & Validation: Evaluate models’ hyperparameters using validation accuracy.
 - Model Deployment: Integrate the model into travel agency's website.

 The data science solution is implemented in two steps: pipeline and web application.
 We write python modules for the different tasks and provide docker images so that the solution can be implemented regardless of the OS and for reproducibility purposes.
 Both solutions are implemented leveraging AWS.
+The code for pipeline and app implementation can be found under the `04_Impleentation` folder.

 ![Architecture Diagram](03_Img/ArchitectureDiagram.png)